Generic Name: apomorphine (a poe MOR feen)

 What other drugs will affect apomorphine?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking apomorphine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using apomorphine with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Some medicines can cause unwanted or dangerous effects when used with apomorphine.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using, especially: